Chia-chi-Wang/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Senior of School of Mechanical Enginnering
+role: School of Mechanical Engineering

 # Organizations/Affiliations to show in About widget
 organizations: